Are you interested in having a meaningful spiritual walk or practice in your life?

 Have you ever looked at the life of a monk, and were intrigued by their spiritual devotion?

-Ever wondered how you could have a peaceful life, like a monk?
+Ever wondered how you could have a spiritual life, like a monk?

 Monks are Monks, are they not?